brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-github-actions-edition.md

 [^multiVendor]: I push the site to multiple vendors for a variety of reasons (*e.g.*, safety in case one vendor and/or its content delivery network happens to have an outage); but, even if you stick with only one vendor, changing environment variable(s) in the GUI-only method can be a nuisance.
 Besides, this site has a **lot** of environment variables, so multiply that nuisance by about 8x per vendor and you'll see my point, here.

-[^VercelJSON]: For Vercel, you used to be able to do this sort of thing more simply---at least where `HUGO_VERSION` was concerned---via the `vercel.json` file.
+[^VercelJSON]: For Vercel, you used to be able to do this sort of thing more simply --- at least where `HUGO_VERSION` was concerned --- via the `vercel.json` file.
 However, now, [Vercel documentation calls it a "legacy method"](https://vercel.com/support/articles/how-do-i-migrate-away-from-vercel-json-env-and-build-env) and counsels setting environment variables in the GUI, instead.
 I will give Vercel this much, though: at least its GUI lets you set each environment variable only once for both production and "preview" environments.
 By comparison, the Cloudflare Pages GUI makes you set each environment variable **twice** (once for each environment).
 When you have to add and/or edit a **lot** of environment variables in a hurry, the CFP approach is a major pain in the wazoo.

 Suitably inspired, I got to work.
 After a few hours of research, experimentation, and occasional gnashing of teeth, I had a working GHA for each of the three hosting vendors in question.[^others]

 [^others]: I looked for a way to do this with [Render](https://render.com), too, but it appears the GHA ecosphere hasn't yet come up with a suitable Action.
-As for other static hosting vendors, each wasn't worth the trouble---yours or mine---for reasons into which I won't delve here (but have mentioned in previous posts).
+As for other static hosting vendors, each wasn't worth the trouble --- yours or mine --- for reasons into which I won't delve here (but have mentioned in previous posts).
 If you want specifics, [let me know](/contact/).

 Anyway, that's more than enough preface.
 Now, let's move on to the good stuff.